NodeScriptLang/guides/src/concepts/README.md

 # Introduction

-The section will introduce you to some core concepts in NodeScript.
-It is highly recommended that you become familiar with them, either before, or in parallel with using it.

 Welcome to NodeScript, a low-code tool designed to simplify workflow automation and API integration processes.

 **Here's what NodeScript can do for you:**

 - Connect APIs and online services without the need for complex coding
 - Visually design and manage complicated workflows, making them clear and simple to maintain
-- Help everyone in your team collaborate, because our visual system is easy to understand and share
+- Simplify collaboration within your team, with our visual system that is easy to understand and share

 ## How does it work?